shakhmin/App-Growth-Engine-iOS-SDK/README.md

 </pre>

 The usage of the SDK is illustrated in the sample application.
-Just open the XCode project, fill in the application secret, and run the project in simulator.
+Just open the XCode project, fill in the application secret, and run the project (ideally in a physical iPhone attached to the dev computer).
 The buttons in the sample demonstrates key actions you can perform with the SDK.

 ![logo](App-Growth-Engine-iOS-SDK/raw/master/screen-shot.png)

-1. Verify the customer device that runs your app (optional, and iPhone-only)
+## Verify the customer device that runs your app (optional, and iPhone-only)

 By calling the fowllowing SDK method, you can create an in-app SMS message box for the app user to send an confirmation message so that you can capture their